GSA/digitalgov.gov/content/post/2015-01-07-the-api-briefing-make-2015-the-year-you-create-an-app.md

 date: 2015-01-07 10:00:04 -0400
 title: 'The API Briefing\: Make 2015 the Year You Create an App'
-summary: 'According to some experts, over 80% of Americans will make a least one New Year&rsquo;s resolution.
+summary: 'According to some experts, over 80% of Americans will make a least one New Year’sresolution.
 There are the usual &ldquo;lose weight,&rdquo; &ldquo;quit smoking,&rdquo; or &ldquo;exercise more&rdquo; resolutions.
 Another popular set of resolutions involves learning new skills.
 So, if you are looking for a way to improve yourself while helping others, think about making a'
 authors: [bbrantley]
 categories:
   - API